maysonma/maysonma/README.md

 ### Hi there 👋

-- 🔭 I am a Ph.D. student at Purdue University, Digital Twin Lab.
+- :mortar_board: I am a Ph.D. student at Purdue University, Digital Twin Lab.
+- :telescope: My research focuses on autonomous driving and digital twin.
-- 👯 I'm always seeking collaboration.
+- :dancers: I'm always seeking collaboration.
 You can find more about me on [my website](https://maysonma.github.io/).

 <!--